Metastability between the clicks of Muller's ratchet: Introduction

 \subsubsection{The individual-based model as a guideline}

-A simplified mathematical model has been proposed by Haigh in \cite{H78} to quantify the regulation of deleterious mutations in an asexual population.
-Since in finite populations, the ultimate fixation of deleterious mutations cannot be avoided (unless by the extinction of the population), it has been called Muller’s ratchet : assuming a constant deleterious effect of mutations, at each time the fittest individuals disappear, the ratchet clicks in the sense that an additional deleterious effect has been shared by the whole population (present and future).
+For the origin of the models which we study, we refer to the simplified mathematical model which has been proposed by Guess as the multiplicative fitness model \cite{Gu74} to quantify the regulation of deleterious mutations in an asexual population.
+The interest for this type of simplified models stems from general considerations on the evolutive advantage of recombination, as notably advanced by Muller in 1964 \cite{M64}.
+Since in any finite population, the ultimate fixation of deleterious mutations cannot be avoided (unless by the extinction of the population), yet a form of metastability can be observed.
+This ``mechanism'' of regulation has been called Muller's ratchet, notably by Haigh in \cite{H78}.

+Assuming a constant deleterious effect of mutations, at each time that the fittest individuals disappear, the ratchet clicks in the sense that the new fittest individuals carry an additional deleterious effect.
+The whole population is doomed after this time to carry at least this additional effect.
+Since the population size is constant, natural selection then acts as if the whole profile of mutations were translated by this value, so that the fittest individuals at that clicking time now become the new reference (at mutational burden 0).
+If the mutation rate is slow enough to allow these fittest individuals to maintain the stability of the system for a while, the dynamics shall rapidly follow the same behavior as before the click (taking into account that the empirical distribution of the number of carried mutations is translated).

 This first model with discrete generations and fixed population size $N$ evolves as follows.
-Mutations that occur are only deleterious and they occur at rate $\lambda >0$.
-The strength of this drawback is quantified by $\alpha\in (0, 1)$.
+Mutations that occur are only deleterious and they occur at constant rate $\lambda >0$.
+The cost in fitness of each mutation is quantified by $\alpha\in (0, 1)$.
 Assume that the current population is distributed with $N_i$ individuals carrying $i$ mutations and consider an individual from the next generation.
-Each shall choose its parent independently where the probability that he chooses a specific parent carrying $i$ mutations is :
+Each one chooses its parent independently of the others according to the same probability distribution, which is specified by the fact that the chosen parent carries $i$ mutations with probability:

+Remark that $\alpha = 0$ corresponds to neutral mutations, which are not under purifying selection.
+If $\alpha = 1$ on the other hand, no individual could survive the burden of a single mutation.

-In addition to the mutations of its parent, each newborn gains $\xi$ deleterious mutations, where $\xi$ is a Poisson random variable with mean $\lambda$.
+In addition to the mutations of its parent, each newborn gains $\xi$ deleterious mutations, where $\xi$ is a Poisson random variable with mean $\lambda$, specific to the newborn. $\xi$ is drawn independently for each newborn and of the choice of the parent.